Comcast commits $3.5 million to digital equity causes

 The Philadelphia-based internet provider also said it plans to accelerate its grant activity in 2021 as it rolls out more of its Lift Zone Community Center sites to over 1,000 locations across the country.

-The program aims to close the wealth discrepancy when it comes to internet access, boost digital literacy, and address the so-called homework gap.
+The program aims to address the wealth discrepancy when it comes to internet access, boost digital literacy, and close the so-called homework gap.
 The new and expanded efforts are designed to help connect as many Americans to the internet as possible and create new opportunities for underrepresented communities through the education, resources, and skills training they need to succeed in today’s digital economy.

 Comcast Cable CEO Dave Watson said in a statement that the company has focused on addressing inequities in under-resourced communities through the Internet Essentials program for more than a decade but that the need is greater now.